Leova District: Fauna

-Typical European fauna, with the presence of such mammals such as foxes, hedgehogs, deer, wild boar, polecat, wild cat, ermine and others.
-Of birds: partridges, crows, eagles, starling, swallow and more.
+Typical European fauna, with the presence of mammals such as foxes, hedgehogs, deer, wild boar, polecat, wild cat, ermine, and others.
+Birds include: partridges, crows, eagles, starling, swallow, and more.

 Flora

-Forests occupy 13.0% of the district are complemented by tree species such as oak, ash, hornbeam, linden, maple, walnut and others.
-From plants: wormwood, knotweed, fescue, nettle and many others.
+Forests occupy 13.0% of the district; they are complemented by tree species such as oak, ash, hornbeam, linden, maple, walnut and others.
+Plants include: wormwood, knotweed, fescue, nettle, and many others.

 Rivers

 The main river is the Prut River, which crosses the western district in favor of Romania.
-Its main tributary of the Sarata River that crosses the district is.
-Most lakes are artificial origin.
+Its main tributary that crosses the district is the Sarata River.
+Most lakes are of artificial origin.